NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 ### Tumor-Only Variant Calling Workflow

 Tumor only variant calling is performed on a tumor sample with no paired normal at the request of the research group.
 This method takes advantage of the normal cell contamination that is present in most tumor samples.
-These calls are made using the version of MuTect included in GATK4.
-Tumor-only variant call files can be found in the GDC Portal by filtering for "Workflow Type: GATK4 MuTect2 (Annotation)".
+These calls are made using the version of MuTect2 included in GATK4.
+Tumor-only variant call files can be found in the GDC Portal by filtering for "Workflow Type: GATK4 MuTect2".

 ### Tumor-Only Variant Call Command-Line Parameters
 ```